ubaldot/defrecs/README.md

 The description of each layer is top-down.
 ## Application
-The application is made by interconnected components and it follows a *publisher/subscriber* model to resemble as much as possible a Simulink model.
+The application is made by interconnected components through a *publisher/subscriber* model to resemble as much as possible a Simulink model.
 Each component has inputs, outputs and an internal state, hence it resemble the classic Control Theory state space form, as it follows:
 ```
 x[k+1] = f(x[k], u[k])
 y[k] = g(x[k], u[k])
 ```
+That means that in Software Engineering language the anatomy of a component is the following:
+1. Bunch of *static variables* representing the component state `x`,
+2. *Init* function: to initialize the internal state, that is, our `x0`,
+3. *Step* function: a function that update the internal state and produces the outputs, which is our `f`,
+4. *publish_/subscribe_* methods to publish/subscribe the outputs and inputs `y` and `u`.
+More precisely, the inputs `u` are **subscribed** signals whereas the outputs `y` are **published** signals.

 Components' state and outputs `x` and `y` can be updated periodically or in an event-based fashion.

-The inputs `u` are **subscribed** signals whereas the outputs `y` are **published** signals.
-The state `x` is represented by **static** variables within the file scope.

-Hence, a component is *enclosed in a file and it won't call any function of any other component.
+As you may have understood, a component is *enclosed in a file and the only functions that will call and that are defined in another component file are *only** the subscribe functions.
-Instead, it communicates with other components through a publish/subscribe mechanism.
 That is all.

 > Example:
 > Say that our application wants component A to send some characters over the